cornejobarraza/expenses/README.md

 # Expenses chart

-Application that represents weekly expenses in a dynamic chart by gathering data from a local JSON file.
+### Application that represents weekly expenses in a dynamic chart by gathering data from a local JSON file

-This project was created with:
+This project was created using:

 - [React 18.2](https://reactjs.org/)

-Deployed to GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) package.
+> Deployed to GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) package